Blog

 Don’t get it twisted - SEO is extremely important.
 It’s the #1 driver of traffic to content sites.

-How to fix: Instead of focusing on solely on keyword optimization, go back to the basics.
+Instead of focusing on solely on keyword optimization, go back to the basics.
 Write long-form, comprehensive content that covers every angle of the subject you’re discussing.

 It doesn't mean you have to pack your website with tons of content, fancy graphics, and visuals.

-It means you need to deliver information that's truly relevant and helpful to your specific audience.
+Instead, deliver information that's truly relevant and helpful to your specific audience.
 Quality over quantity.

 Sin #2: Guessing about your audience, not getting to know them